veritone/task-rt-test-engine/README.md

 # task-rt-test-engine
-Lightweight engine to run with realtime test script
+Lightweight engine to run with realtime heartbeat script